The Music of Betsy Lee Bailey

 “Once There Was a Snowman” pg.
 249 Children’s Songbook

-(improvise motions rolling snowballs and mounding snow for a snowman)
+Once there was a snowman, snowman, (improvise motions rolling snowballs and mounding snow for a snowman)

 Once there was a snowman, tall, tall, tall. (continue mounding and forming snow motion taller, and taller, and taller)

-melted, melted, (Indicate bright sun up in the sky, squint eyes take the shape of a snowman
+In the sun he melted, melted, melted, (Indicate bright sun up in the sky, squint eyes take the shape of a snowman

-small, small, small. (sink down as if melting lower, lower, melt into puddle on the floor)
+In the sun he melted, small, small, small. (sink down as if melting lower, lower, melt into puddle on the floor)

 I have a friend from the South, where it is hot most of the year and never snows.
 Here’s how she teaches this song: